navez03/navez03/README.md

 ---

 I'm a computer engineering student at NOVA FCT, with a degree in Telecommunications and Informatics Engineering from IST.
-I enjoy building things across the stack — from backend systems and networking to web and mobile applications.
+I enjoy building things across the stack, from backend systems and networking to web applications and games.

 Currently deepening my knowledge in software engineering, distributed systems, and security.